pkivolowitz/asm_book/section_1/regs/README.md

 # Section 1 / Interlude - Registers

 We have discussed and used registers in the previous chapters without explanation.
 This chapter introduces the concept of registers and explains why registers are critical.

 ## Types of Registers

 Of general interest, the ARM 64 bit ISA offers a large register set for integer types and another for floating point types.

 The register set designed for integer types are indicated by `x` and `w` variants.
 The two variations are coincident - `w0` for example, is the same underlying register as `x0`.
 The choice of letter (`x` or `w`) determines how the register is interpreted.

 * The `x` registers are for `long` integers and addresses.
 * The `w` registers are used for the narrower integer types.
+While `w` stands for *word*, these registers are also used for `short` and `char`.

 The registers used for floating point types (and vector operations) are coincident:

-* `q` registers are a massive 16 bytes wide.
+* `q` registers are a massive 16 bytes wide - quad words.
 * `v` registers are also 16 bytes wide and are synonyms for the `q` registers.
-* `d` registers for `doubles` which are 8 bytes wide.
+* `d` registers for `doubles` which are 8 bytes wide - double precision.
   2 per `v`.
-* `s` registers for `floats` which are 4 bytes wide.
+* `s` registers for `floats` which are 4 bytes wide - single precision.
   4 per `v`.
 * `h` registers for `half precisions floats` which are 2 bytes wide.
 8 per `v`.
 * `b` registers for byte operations.
 16 per `v`.

 ## Why Registers